andrewcottam/python-rest-server/readme.md

 ## PYTHON REST SERVER
 1. In phppgadmin, create a database in phpPgAdmin with UTF-8 encoding
 2. In phppgadmin, run the sql script 'scripts/database_objects.sql' to create the necessary database objects in Postgresql
-3. Clone the Python REST Server folder into the workspace (git clone https://github.com/andrewcottam/python-rest-server.git)
-4. Copy the resources_empty.py file and rename to resources.py and create the database connection strings.
+3. Copy the resources_empty.py file and rename to resources.py and create the database connection strings.

 ## PYTHON PREREQUISITES
 $ sudo easy_install flup==1.0.3.dev-20110405